 4.5 days are available at the start of each fiscal year.
 These days may be used for personal, religious, or government holidays that are not observed as regular College Holidays.
 Floating Holidays do not roll over to subsequent years and are forfeited if unused.
 Use of Floating Holidays should be arranged in advance.
 They are not paid out at termination of employment.

 Time equal to two workdays per year is available for personal emergencies or scheduled business such as a mortgage closing that cannot be conducted during regular business hours.
 If the reason is not an emergency, the employee should give the reason and advance notice for the use of excused time to his or her supervisor.
 Excused days are not carried over and are not paid out at termination.

 Family and Medical Leave Act

-Each fiscal year each employee receives one day of medical family leave for each month worked in that fiscal year.
-Medical/family leave days may be used for the employee’s illness, ill family member, birth or adoption of a child, or to supplement Short Term Disability (STD).
-For this policy, "family member" includes a spouse/same-sex domestic partner, child, parent or other family member for whom the employee is the primary caregiver.
+Each fiscal year each employee receives one day of sick/family care leave for each month worked in that fiscal year.
+Sick/family care leave days may be used for the employee’s illness, ill family member, birth or adoption of a child, or to supplement Short Term Disability (STD).
+For this policy, "family member" includes a spouse/same-sex domestic partner, child, parent or other family members for whom the employee is the primary caregiver.
 Medical/family leave days may accumulate to 130 days with no replenishment (if used, they must be re-accrued).
 They may accrue, with carryover to following years, to a total of 130 days.
-The use of medical/family leave days should be arranged in advance when possible for FMLA tracking.
-The balance of any unused medical/family leave days is not paid out at termination.
+The use of sick/family care leave days should be arranged in advance when possible for FMLA tracking.
+The balance of any unused sick/family care leave days is not paid out at termination.

 Short Term Disability (STD)

-After one year of service working a minimum of 20 hours per week, employees are eligible for paid time off due to the employee’s own disability.
-Short term disability pay begins after a two-week waiting period at the following schedule:
+After one year of service employees are eligible for paid time off due to the employee’s own disability.
+Short term disability pay begins after a one-week waiting period at the following schedule:

 |Length of Service||Percentage of Pay|